Murchison Falls National Park: Facts, Safaris, Map & Reviews

 Murchison River Lodge is a mid-range facility located on the southern bank of the River Nile with comfortable and relaxing facilities.
-The Lodge is suited with en-suite thatched cottages all with solar fans and USB port.
-The thatched safari tents each has private facilities and comfortable camping tents already set up.
-A bar, restaurant, swimming pool are part of what keep those who choose to stay at the lodge relaxed.
+The Lodge is suited with en-suite thatched cottages all with solar fans and a USB port.
+The thatched safari tents each have private facilities and comfortable camping tents already set up.
+A bar, restaurant, swimming pool are part of what keeps those who choose to stay at the lodge relaxed.

 Red Chilli Rest Camp

 Red Chilli Rest Camp is located just 500 meters from Paraa ferry which is the ferry crossing point for vehicles going for game drives in the park.
 The lodge is on the southern bank of the River Nile and has a great budget facility and starting point for most of the safari activities in the park.
 Red Chilli Rest Camp has great facilities that include a fully stocked bar, restaurant, solar hot water systems, modern toilets, and a bonfire is lit in the evening.